OliverW147/Y12-Restaurant-Website/README.md

    - Customers can create an account, log in, and book tables.
    - Staff members can log in with predefined credentials to manage bookings, inventory, and meal data.

-## Future Enhancements

-- **Persistent Data Storage**: Currently, the system uses in-memory data structures.
-Integrating a database (e.g., SQLite, PostgreSQL) would allow for persistent storage of bookings, inventory, and user accounts.
-- **Advanced Features**: Future iterations could include advanced features like:
-  - Email notifications for booking confirmations and low-stock alerts.
-  - Integration with a payment gateway for processing online payments.
-  - Customer feedback system to improve service quality.

 ## Acknowledgements

 - **Flask**: For providing a simple yet powerful web framework that integrates seamlessly with Python.